 Other Facilities: Vauban is a dormitory community designed to allow a high degree of independence.
 Therefore, fewer shared facilities are available than, for example, in Stusie.
+There is no elevator in Vauben.
 There is a small bar, the VauBar, which is open on Tuesday and Thursday nights in Haus 4.
-Other facilities and services, such as a music room, instrument borrowing, wood workshop, bike workshop, etc. are provided by various Tutorate.
+They host events such as Karaoke.
+Additionally, VauBar can even be rented out.
+Other facilities and services, such as a music room, instrument borrowing, wood workshop, bike workshop, billiards rooms, etc. are provided by various Tutorate.
 The keys for these rooms can be obtained from them and by leaving them a deposit (typically your student ID).
-Lists of the Tutorate and contact information are distributed to Vauban mailboxes in mid-October.
+Lists of the Tutorate and contact information are distributed to Vauban mailboxes or taped to your door in mid-October.
 There is also a listing at the Tutor office in Haus 4.
+There is a Vauban groupchat on WhatsApp- ask your WG mates to add you.